 Mantua in Italy

-How to visit Mantua: Travelers can reach Mantua by trains from Verona, Milan, or Bologna.
+How to visit Mantua: Travelers can reach Mantua by train from Verona, Milan, or Bologna.

 Adishi in Georgia